euc-oss/euc-samples/UEM-Samples/Guides/macOS/macOS-Privacy-Preferences-Policy-Control.md

 ### Testing Methodology

-1. Start with a clean/fresh installation of macOS Mojave (such as a VMware Fusion VM freshly installed with a snapshot taken)
+1. Start with a clean/fresh installation of macOS Mojave (such as a Omnissa Fusion VM freshly installed with a snapshot taken)
 2. Install the software you need to verify and use the software for common workflows
 3. Note the permission requests that pop up and the type of permissions required (User data, Accessibility, Apple Events, etc)
 4. If necessary, you can run the following commands to help discover the requested permissions from the Unified Log: